habib24457/job-fair/README.md

 #Job Fair is a website for job seekers and recruiters.

-Tools: React, Redux, Material UI
+Tools: React,Typescript, Redux, Material UI

 Status: Under development...